aerawatcorp/django-strict-jsonfield/README.md

 				Note: if full=True, schema parameter is must

-				read_time_validate paramter is by default false
+				read_time_validate parameter is by default false
 					this flag controls if developer need readtime validaiton on stored data

-				This helps on conditions when some places invalid json (Not as per schema) directly from database (If someone try from django environment Django Field validation would not allow against schema but this flag will 					 provide necessary precautions if someone temper directly from database)
+				This helps on conditions when someone places invalid json (Not as per schema) directly from database (If someone try from django environment Django Field validation would not allow against schema but this flag will provide necessary precautions if someone temper directly from database)

 				Schema Samples (To learn deeper follow https://json-schema.org/learn/getting-started-step-by-step):